QSPI to eMMC Boot for Production SOM¶

 ZynqMP> mmc erase 0 <max size> #erase the partition

-Example commands to force u-boot boot out of SD (alternatively you can just power cycle again and let u-boot automatically pick SD card to boot from, since eMMC has been wiped clean):
+Example commands to force the U-Boot boot out of SD (alternatively, you can power cycle again and let U-Boot automatically pick the SD card to boot from because eMMC has been wiped clean):

 For KV260, SD is mapped to mmc1: